vvscode/docs/docs/voice/voice-rest-api/voice-sip-trunking.md

 ## IP whitelisting

-You must whitelist _ALL_ of Sinch IP address and ports on your firewall for SIP signaling and RTP media traffic.
+You must whitelist _ALL_ of Sinch IP addresses and ports on your firewall for SIP signalling and RTP media traffic.

 ### SIP

 You need to allow your SIP server to receive traffic from this IP.
-Sinch recommend that you whitelist all this IP addresses.
+Sinch recommends that you whitelist all of its IP addresses.

 <div class="magic-block-html">
   <div class="marked-table">